Learning Brazilian Portuguese if you already speak Spanish

 I have continued to do this in other countries – and it's not just limited to major cities: I even met Brazilians in my hometown in Ireland through Orkut!!

-So finding and hanging out with them is easy.
+Previously with Orkut, and now with Facebook, finding and hanging out with Brazilians is easy.
 Brazilians are way more friendly than locals in countries they are living in and once you show genuine interest in their culture and language, you can bet they will be extremely helpful.

 Portuguese is my favourite language because Brazilians are my favourite people.
 So hopefully this post helps some people who have a “head start” with Spanish to be able to genuinely speak Portuguese, rather than get by with portuñol.